What Is Rehabilitation?

 - Respiratory Care: To provide the individual with ventilator care if required and breathing exercises as well as treatments to promote lung functioning.

-- Mobility Skills: Assistance with walking, transfers, and the use of a wheelchair, it can even be in a Supported Independent Living (SIL) facility.
+- Mobility Skills: Assistance with walking, transfers, and the use of a wheelchair, it can even be in a Supported Independent Living (SIL) in Sydney.

 - Education: To train and educate the patient and their family about the medical care needed for the treatment of the condition and the most effective adaptive techniques.